 March 22, 2021

-Writer, poet, and podcaster Lateef McCleod joins the show for this episode to talk about communicating with the written word as a person with a disability.
+Writer, poet, and podcaster Lateef McLeod joins the show for this episode to talk about communicating with the written word as a person with a disability.
 As an AAC user, Lateef has a unique life experience and perspective to share with our community.
 In addition to his own writing projects, he is also a contributor to the upcoming Xceptional Leaders book and he discusses what that process was like with Mai Ling Chan as well.

 Contact Mai Ling: MLC at mailingchan.com